MurrayEfford/overdispsim/README.md

 This takes some time to run, as it rebuilds the vignette.

-The R code to run simulations is in the Rmarkdown file overdispsim-vignette.rmd in the vignettes folder.
-The best way to view the script is to install the package and type
+The vignette may be viewed by installing the package and typing

 ```
 vignette('overdispsim-vignette', 'overdispsim')
 ```